Is an MBA Worth It? Pros, Cons, and How to Decide

 See the full employment for more information here.

-So, Is an MBA Worth it?
+So, Is an MBA Worth It?

 As this article has shown, the question of whether an MBA is worth it is complicated and depends on many factors, primarily including the school you want to go to and your personal circumstances.

 In a survey from 2021, the Graduate Management Admissions Council (GMAC) forecasted that MBA graduates would earn an average salary of $115,000 while those without MBAs would earn an average of $65,000-75,000.
 That same survey asked alumni of MBA programs their perspective on their degree.
-Out of almost 5,000 respondents, 9/10 reported a positive ROI from their Master's of Business Administration.
-70% reported their graduate business education as Excellent or Outstanding, and 87% agreed that their MBA improved their employability.

 When deciding whether an MBA is right for you, we recommend asking yourself the following questions: